As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 Getting Your Mobile Experience Right (Because Desktop is Dead)

-Here’s a stat for you that might come as a surprise – more than 70% of property searches in Australia are conducted on mobile phones.
+You might be surprised to learn that over 70% of property searches in Australia take place on mobile phones.
 If your site’s not mobile-first, you’re more or less invisible to the majority of potential clients.

 It no longer depends on having a “mobile-friendly” site.
 If that’s your case, your website should be born mobile first and desktop second.
 That means rethinking everything: